2015 Modern Slavery Act

 INTRODUCTION

-This Act noted that slavery and human trafficking remains a hidden blight on our global society.
+This Act notes that slavery and human trafficking remain a hidden blight on our global society.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.
 This Act requires businesses of a certain size to produce an annual statement setting out the steps they have taken to ensure there is no modern slavery in their own business and their supply chains.
 The measure is designed to create a level playing field between those businesses, which act responsibly and those that need to change their policies and practices.

 OUR BUSINESS